 Dizziness & Confusion

 Hydration in seniors

 sunken eyes & Dark circles and lead a healthy life.

 Things that seniors can do keep themselves hydrated.

-- Dress according to the weather.
-If it is summers, wear breathable fabrics.
+Dress according to the weather.
+If it is summer, wear breathable fabrics.
 These fabrics allow the body to breathe naturally as well as sweat properly.